How to Install a French Drain in Australia (Step-by-Step)

 • Flush the system if needed: Use a hose to flush water through the pipe and ensure it’s flowing freely, especially after long dry spells or dusty seasons.

 • Trim roots near the drain line: Encroaching tree roots can displace gravel and damage perforated pipes over time.
-Rooter service is an option for serious intrusion cases.

 • Maintain the trench surface: If the trench is topped with turf or decorative stones, level and replenish as needed to maintain curb appeal and prevent sunken areas.